open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

   - Selection options include: the instrument type (Counter, ValueRecorder, etc), and a regex for instrument name.
   - If more than one option is provided, they are considered additive.
   - Example: select all ValueRecorders whose name ends with ".duration".
-* Configuration - configures how the batching and aggregation should be done.
+* View - configures how the batching and aggregation should be done.
   - 3 things can be specified: The aggregation (Sum, MinMaxSumCount, Histogram, etc), the "temporality" of the batching, and a set of pre-defined labels to consider as the subset to be used for aggregations.
     - Note: "temporality" can be one of "DELTA" and "CUMULATIVE" and specifies whether the values of the aggregation